Belinda Carlisle: 1985–1990

 Carlisle's follow-up to the success of Heaven on Earth was Runaway Horses, released on October 23, 1989.
 The album hit the Top 5 in both Australia and the UK, certified double platinum in Australia and platinum in the UK and in Canada.
-The first release, "Leave a Light On", peaked at No. 11 in the United States, and became another Top 5 smash in the UK, Australia and Canada.
+The first release, "Leave a Light On", peaked at number 11 in the United States, and became another Top 5 smash in the UK, Australia and Canada.
 That year, Carlisle also performed co-lead vocals with the Smithereens in a duet with the band's lead vocalist Pat DiNizio on the song "Blue Period".
-The song was featured on their third studio album 11.
+The song was featured on their third album 11.

-The second American single, "Summer Rain", reached No. 30 in early 1990.
-The song reached No. 6 in Australia.
-It was the final release from Runaway Horses in the UK where it was released as the album's sixth single in December 1990, peaking at No. 23 in January 1991.
-Three further singles were released: the title track; "La Luna", which reached the Top 10 in Switzerland and Top 20 hit in Germany and Australia; and "(We Want) The Same Thing", which reached No. 6 in the UK.
+The second American single, "Summer Rain", reached number 30 in early 1990.
+The song reached number 6 in Australia.
+It was the final release from Runaway Horses in the UK where it was released as the album's sixth single in December 1990, peaking at number 23 in January 1991.
+Three further singles were released: the title track; "La Luna", which reached the Top 10 in Switzerland and Top 20 hit in Germany and Australia; and "(We Want) The Same Thing", which reached number 6 in the UK.

 In the late autumn of 1990, the Go-Go's reunited for a tour to support their first greatest hits album, Greatest, including a new recording of the cover song "Cool Jerk" (The Go-Go's original cover was featured on their 1980 European EP, with a second version being released in 1982).
 A notable feature of the tour was an anti-fur campaign, where the band members supported the animal rights organization PETA.